vdubya/BIMJSON/README.md

 ### 5.4 The Space Feature
 - The `"geometry"` object of the `"Space"` consists of a single geometry of either the `"Polygon"` type for spaces without curved edges or the `"ComplexPolygon"` type if curves are required.
 - For the standard BIMJSON object, the coordinates are orthogonal metric using the local building point as origin.
 The outer ring of the coordinates shall have three dimensions per point (`"x"`, `"y"`, and `"z"`).
-- In addition to the standard members of a `"FeatureCollection"`, `"Space"` objects shall have 2 additional attributes and a additional object:
+- In addition to the standard members of a `"FeatureCollection"`, `"Space"` objects shall have 2 additional `"properties"` and a additional object:
   - `"number"`
   - `"height"` (room/space height)
   - `"label_placement"` object with `"z"` and `"y"` coordinates.